 It goes back to the unmasking scandal.

-And you know, we have all of this surveillance taking place, all of unprecedented a three hundred and fifty percent increase in twenty sixteen in unmasking of American citizens without the process known as minimization.
+And, you know, we have all of this surveillance taking place, all of unprecedented, a 350% increase in 2016 in unmasking of American citizens without the process known as minimization.

 We had the leaking of raw intelligence in the case of General Flynn.